DevAgnihotri/Learnstellation/SETUP_COMPLETE.md

-# Vibe Learning App - Setup Complete! 🎉
+# Learnstellation - Setup Complete! 🎉

-Your Vibe Learning application has been successfully set up on your PC!
+Your Learnstellation application has been successfully set up on your PC!
 Here's everything you need to know:

 ## 🚀 What's Running